learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

 ## What Is a Domain Model?

-A domain model is the representation of a real-world concept or structure translated in to software.
+A domain model is the representation of a real-world concept or structure translated into software.
 This is a key function of object orientation.
 So far, your Python classes have been used as blueprints or templates for instance objects of that class.
-As an example, a Driver class would create driver intsance objects, and the class would define a basic structure for what that driver instance object should look like and what capabilities it should have.
+As an example, a Driver class would create driver instance objects, and the class would define a basic structure for what that driver instance object should look like and what capabilities it should have.
 But a class is only one part of a domain model just as, typically, a driver is only one part of a larger structure.

 A domain model is meant to mirror that larger, real-world structure.
 It is more than just one class, it is an entire environment that often depends on other parts or classes to function properly.
 So, in keeping with a Driver class, you could use the example of a taxi and limousine service as our domain model.
 There are many more parts to a service like this than drivers alone.
 Imagine dispatchers, mechanics, accountants, passengers, etc., all being part of the structure of this domain model.
 In a simplified example, you could have instance and class methods handle things like `dispatch_driver`, `calculate_revenue_from_rides`, `service_taxi`, or any other function of a taxi and limousine service.

-As you become more fluent in object oriented programming and your programs become more complex, you'll see that the other parts of a domain model like passengers, dispatchers, etc., will be classes of their own which interact with each other.
+As you become more fluent in object-oriented programming and your programs become more complex, you'll see that the other parts of a domain model like passengers, dispatchers, etc., will be classes of their own which interact with each other.

 In this lecture, you'll be using a business as our domain model.
 With this, you'll continue to see how attributes and methods can be combined to perform operations and store values simultaneously.